Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Environmental performance of buildings and infrastructure.

-Requirements: Projects must meet sustainability criteria in energy use, water management, materials, pollution, health and well-being, land use, and transport.
+What are the Requirements: Projects must meet sustainability criteria in energy use, water management, materials, pollution, health and well-being, land use, and transport.
 Certification levels include Pass, Good, Very Good, Excellent, and Outstanding.

-Description: BREEAM certifies buildings that follow sustainable practices to reduce environmental impact and improve efficiency.
+What does it mean: BREEAM certifies buildings that follow sustainable practices to reduce environmental impact and improve efficiency.

 Link: BREEAM